EirikHaughom/ADME/Guides/Standalone Reservoir DMS/readme.md

+# This solution has been deprecated and is no longer maintained.
+See the new [Connected Reservoir DDMS](../Connected%20Reservoir%20DDMS/) guide for the latest information.

 ## Overview
 The Reservoir Model DMS (RDDMS) is currently an experimental feature of OSDU and not part of Azure Data Manager for Energy.